Esramasad123/alx-pre_course/README.md

 # alx-pre_course
-I'm now a ALX Student, this is my first repository as a full-stack engineer “Starting to code today, so cool”
+I'm now a ALX Student, this is my first repository as a full-stack engineer Starting to code today, so cool
-“My personal work”
+My personal work
-“Hot fix”
+Hot fix